Project Length Custom Length

 Is one of the most easily identifiable gemstones due to its colouring and the fact it has been used throughout history.
 Rare and highly valued turquoise stones are usually sky-blue in colour without inclusions..
 Colours are light blue, blue green, and apple green.
 These stones can be found in Afghanistan, Australia, Brazil, China, Iran, Israel, Mexico, Tanzania, and the United States.
 Read more in our Gemstones & Minerals Glossary

-Beading Glossary Gemstone Turquoise
+Bead Glossary Gemstones Turquoise

 U